rlouf/blog/content/post/meet_birdland.md

 *Consensus:* Recommend the songs that have been listening to the largest number of users first.
 This is equivalent to the first scheme.

+*Trust:* Weigh each user by the number of times they have been visited.
+Weight each item by the weight of the user who recommend it it.
+Sum the item weights and sort them accordingly.
+This performs really well in practice, and what we ended up doing.

+*Relevance:* For each item visited, count the number of different items in my listening history that lead to it.
+Sort according to this number.
+This performs very well in practice too.

+### Birdland in practice

+We implemented Birdland in Go both for speed (the algorithm had to run online), and because the backend was in Go.

 #### Recommending from walks.